iterorganization/SimDB/docs/user_guide.md

 ### Authentication

 In order to interact with SimDB remote servers you must be authenticated against that server.
-By default, this is done using username/password which will need to be entered upon each remote command run.
-In order to reduce the number of times you have to manually enter your authentication details you can generate an authentication token from the server which is stored against that remote.
+By default, this is done using username/password which will need to be entered whenever your session times out or expires.

+If your server supports token-based authentication, you can generate an authentication token using username/password, which is then stored against that remote to reduce the number of times you have to manually enter your authentication details.
 While that token is valid (token lifetimes are determined on a per-server basis) you can run remote commands against that server without having to provide authentication details.

 In order to generate a remote authentication token you need to run: